 The Company is in the process of compiling historical data for the region and plans to commence geological and prospecting surveys on the Peña Encina property in 2014.
-There is a significant amount of data to compile including government sponsored surveys and data from historical mining activity.
-Most data is not in a digital format so the compilation and verification process is time consuming.
 The Company will meet administrative requirements to ensure the property is maintained in good standing.